 It’s important to note that most surveyors don’t look at maintainability.
 If you’re buying your first boat, you might want to specifically ask the surveyor their thoughts on access, or even pay a mechanic for their assessment.

 No boat will be perfect.
 But it’s nice to know where the challenges will lie.
+And thinking ahead makes it more likely you end up with an easy maintenance boat.

 Here’s your “Quick Start” to everything you need to know when living on a boat: